Bob Marley

-Robert Nesta Marley (6 February 1945 – 11 May 1981) was a Jamaican singer, songwriter, and guitarist.
-Considered one of the pioneers of reggae, he fused elements of reggae, ska, and rocksteady, and was renowned for his distinctive vocal and songwriting style.
+Robert Nesta Marley (6 February 1945 – 11 May 1981) was a Jamaican reggae singer, songwriter, and guitarist.
+Considered one of the pioneers of the genre, he was renowned for his distinctive vocal and songwriting style.
 Marley increased the visibility of Jamaican music worldwide and became a global figure in popular culture.
 He became known as a Rastafarian icon, and he infused his music with a sense of spirituality.
 Marley is also considered a global symbol of Jamaican music, culture and identity and was controversial in his outspoken support for democratic social reforms.
 Marley also supported the legalisation of cannabis and advocated for pan-Africanism.

 Born in Nine Mile, Jamaica, Marley began his career in 1963, after forming the group Teenagers with Peter Tosh and Bunny Wailer, which became the Wailers.
 In 1965, they released their debut studio album, The Wailing Wailers, which included the single "One Love", a reworking of "People Get Ready".
 It was popular worldwide and established the group as a rising figure in reggae.
 The Wailers released 11 more studio albums, and after signing to Island Records, changed their name to Bob Marley and the Wailers.
 While initially employing louder instrumentation and singing, they began engaging in rhythmic-based song construction in the late 1960s and early 1970s, which coincided with Marley's conversion to Rastafari.
 Around this time, Marley relocated to London, and the group embodied their musical shift with the release of the album The Best of The Wailers (1971).